Graduate Studies

 The Graduate Faculty

-The Graduate Faculty consists of members of the university faculty and other persons qualified by training and experience who are duly nominated and appointed.
+The Graduate Faculty consists of members of the University faculty and other persons qualified by training and experience who are duly nominated and appointed.
 Only members of the Graduate Faculty may participate on graduate exam committees.
 Graduate degree programs are responsible for nominating faculty to hold Graduate Faculty appointments and for ensuring compliance with all policies.

 The Graduate Faculty Appointments policy provides detailed guidelines on eligibility, the nomination process, chairing privileges, emeritus/emerita status, and graduate faculty as students.